-This prospectus registers for resale 1,000,000 shares of common stock issued or issuable upon exercise of the Ampere Warrant by the selling stockholder.
+This prospectus registers for resale 500,000 shares of common stock issued upon exercise of the vested portion of the Ampere Warrant by the selling stockholder.
+Also, pursuant to the Warrant Subscription Agreement, we intend to register for resale the Unexercised Warrant Shares, subject to receipt of the Additional Payment.
 In addition, pursuant to registration rights we have with certain holders of our securities, we filed a resale shelf registration statement covering the resale of up to an aggregate of 96,941,181 shares of our common stock, which was declared effective on June 1, 2022.
-As of August 5, 2022, the number of shares of our common stock that have been or expected to be available for potential resale by holders represented approximately 60.7% of our shares outstanding (after giving effect to the issuance of shares upon exercise of outstanding public warrants, private placement warrants and the exercise or settlement of warrants, options or restricted stock units of Legacy Rigetti assumed in the Business Combination and exercise of the Unexercised Warrant Shares in full).
-In addition, we have agreed to file a resale registration statement covering the resale by B. Riley Principal Capital II LLC ("B. Riley"), of shares of our common stock that we may issue to B. Riley in an aggregate amount of up to \$75.0 million ((subject to certain conditions and limitations contained in the Committed Equity Purchase Agreement), from time to time during the term of the Committed Equity Purchase Agreement).
+As of August 16, 2022, the number of shares of our common stock that have been or expected to be available for potential resale by holders represented approximately 61.3% of our shares outstanding (after giving effect to the issuance of shares upon exercise of outstanding public warrants, private placement warrants and the exercise or settlement of warrants, options or restricted stock units of Legacy Rigetti assumed in the Business Combination and exercise of the Unexercised Warrant Shares in full).
+In addition, we have agreed to register for resale by B. Riley Principal Capital II LLC ("B. Riley"), shares of our common stock that we may issue to B. Riley in an aggregate amount of up to

+\$75.0 million ((subject to certain conditions and limitations contained in the Committed Equity Purchase Agreement), from time to time during the term of the Committed Equity Purchase Agreement).
 Given this substantial number of shares available for resale, the sale of shares by such holders, or the perception in the market that holders of a large number of shares intend to sell shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
 Even if our trading price is significantly below \$10.00, the offering price for the units offered in Supernova's IPO, certain holders of our securities may still have an incentive to sell shares of our common stock because they purchased the shares at prices lower than the public investors or the current trading price of our common stock.
 Further, the purchase price for the shares that we may sell to B. Riley under our committed equity financing will fluctuate based on the price of our common stock.
 Depending on market liquidity at the time, sales of such shares may cause the trading price of our common stock to fall.
 If and when we do sell shares to B. Riley, after B. Riley has acquired the shares, B. Riley may resell all, some, or none of those shares at any time or from time to time in its discretion.
 Therefore, sales to B. Riley by us could result in substantial dilution to the interests of other holders of our common stock.
 Additionally, the sale of a substantial number of shares of our common stock to B. Riley, or the anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
-The decision to sell any shares of our common stock to sell to B. Riley under the committed equity financing will depend on market conditions, the trading prices of our common stock and other considerations, and we cannot guarantee the extent to which we may utilize the committed equity financing.
+The decision to sell any shares of our common stock to sell to B. Riley under the committed equity financing will depend on market conditions, the trading prices of our common stock and other considerations, and we cannot guarantee the extent to which we may utilize th